merowing/future/readme.md

 Just for the test not for the projects.
-I use this repository for practise.
+I use this repository for practice.